UU-tracktech/tracktech/README.md

 The team did this project at a request from ATOE, a part of the Dutch National Police.
 The team that worked on the project consists of eleven students from the Bachelor of Computer Science and Bachelor of Game Technology.
 This project has been done for educational purposes.
-All code is open source, and proper credit is given to respective parties.
+All code is open-source, and proper credit is given to respective parties.

 ## Pylint